Home

 HR890

-HR890 is a double main-sequence star in the constellation of Perseus.
+HR890 is a double main-sequence star of spectral class B7 in the constellation of Perseus.

 HR890 visual magnitude is 5.28.
-Because of its reltive faintness, HR890 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR890 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 5.28